 A hymenectomy is a minor procedure to surgically remove or open the hymen.
+It is done for a variety of reasons, most of which have to do with the malformation of the hymen.
+Some women have this surgery to increase their comfort during intercourse, while others need it for health reasons.
 Depending on your condition, your gynecologist may perform a septate hymen surgery, a microperforate hymenectomy or a partial hymenectomy.
-Risks, including bleeding after hymenectomy procedures, can be minimized when the surgery is performed by a top OB/GYN in Queens, NYC.
+Risks, including bleeding after hymenectomy procedures, are minimal, especially when performed by a one of the top OB/GYN in Queens, NYC that are part of the Forest Hills Medical Services team.

 There are several reasons for performing a hymenectomy, including: